Create Aggregated Metrics with Metrics Calculations

 At this point, the calculations available are only additions and average.
 Some examples of when you can have aggregate or calculated metrics are: Total revenue, Consolidated EBITDA margin and net profit margin, Average sales per month or product, Average defect rate of products, Total sales revenue from different products and regions, Average TPL costs, Total or Average downtime, and so on.

-From the Metrics > Library tab, click + Create new metric and select Aggregate metrics.
+Click Metric trees tab or from the Metrics > Library tab, click + Create new metric and select From calculation.

 Before you begin, for metrics calculation,